 The best way to convince a victim to drop their guard is by developing a sense of trust.
 Hackers may try to cultivate their own relationships with a target by creating fake social media profiles and connecting over time.
 They may ensnare a victim by sending phony job posts over LinkedIn or by sending bad links via Facebook Messaging.
 Or, they may take a shortcut by hijacking a legitimate conversation between two trusted parties.

 According to ZDNet, conversation hijacking occurs when hackers infiltrate email threads between two people, sending malicious content while making it seem like the person the victim was just talking to is the one sending messages back and forth.
 The social engineering psychology behind these attacks is especially strong, as they tend to hit closer to home with victims than other, workplace-based attempts.

 Achieve Complete Protection from Social Engineering Cybersecurity Tactics with Votiro

 Imagine a world where employees could click and download any email attachment they come across without thinking twice.
-Well, with Votiro’s Secure File Gateway, complete protection from malicious files — regardless of file source — is achievable.
+Well, with Votiro Cloud, complete protection from malicious files — regardless of file source — is achievable.